 The proposed destination should be suitable in terms of a student's stated goals for the semester abroad.
 The SAC will consider the academic resources of the proposed program, as well as if and why a proposed city, country, or region presents a particularly advantageous environment in which to pursue one's stated goals.

-While the SAC has no GPA minimum for Pomona Programs, a student’s academic record is considered.
-The SAC cannot approve the application of a student who does not meet the overseas program’s minimum GPA and/or foreign language requirement.
-Specific program requirements are indicated in this guide.
-Meeting a program’s GPA requirement does not, however, guarantee acceptance.
+While the SAC has no GPA minimum for approved programs, a student's academic record is considered.
+The SAC cannot approve the application of a student who does not meet the overseas program's minimum GPA and/or foreign language requirement.
+Specific program requirements are indicated in the Study Abroad Guide and on the Study Abroad website.
+Meeting a program's GPA requirement does not, however, guarantee admission.

-Students who are on academic or conduct probation, social supervision, or who have delinquent accounts, are not eligible to apply for or to participate in study abroad programs.
+A student who is on academic or conduct probation, social supervision, or who has delinquent accounts, is not eligible to apply for or to participate in a study abroad program.
 Students should be aware that the SAC may access their disciplinary record.

 The SAC takes into account the following considerations when selecting students for programs abroad:

-Students majoring in Anthropology, Asian Studies, Black Studies, Classics, Environmental Analysis, International Relations, Latin American Studies, Media Studies, Religious Studies, and modern languages are normally required or encouraged to complete an academic experience abroad.
-In programs with limited places, qualified applicants from these fields receive special consideration by the SAC
+Students majoring in Africana Studies, Anthropology, Asian Studies, Chicano/a Latino/a Studies, Classics, Environmental Analysis, International Relations, Media Studies, Religious Studies, and modern languages are normally required or encouraged to complete an academic experience abroad.
+In programs with limited places, qualified applicants from these fields receive special consideration by the SAC.

-Although Pomona permits students to study abroad as early as the second semester of the sophomore year, many programs do not accept sophomores; seniors normally are ineligible in the second semester.
-If there are more qualified applicants than places available, preference will be given to qualified seniors and juniors
+Although Pomona permits students to study abroad as early as the second semester of the sophomore year, many programs do not accept sophomores.
+Seniors normally are ineligible in the second semester.
+If there are more qualified first semester applicants than places available, preference will be given to qualified seniors and juniors.

 Pomona students receive priority, although there is space for qualified applicants from other Claremont Colleges on some programs.
 Pomona College does not accept applications from students not enrolled at The Claremont Colleges.